check-spelling-sandbox/solo-io-go-utils/githubutils/README.md

-## Uploading Release Assets to Github
+## Uploading Release Assets to GitHub

-To upload release assets to Github, follow these steps (requires go-utils 0.2.10+).
+To upload release assets to GitHub, follow these steps (requires go-utils 0.2.10+).

 ### Create a Go script